Overview

 - Non-parametric regression where the functional form is unknown

-- Bayesian modeling with uncertainty quantification
+- Bayesian modelling with uncertainty quantification

-- Complex surface modeling and function approximation
+- Complex surface modelling and function approximation

 - Alternative to BART for researchers seeking different ensemble approaches